uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 #### Challenge 2 - save our plot

-How can we save our scatterplot to the ‘plots’ directory we created using a function?
+How can we save our scatter plot to the ‘plots’ directory we created using a function?

 ``` r